-Lack of mentorship, eating into their capital, mismanagement and poor strategy implementation are just some of the causes of business failure for startups.
-Statistics show that close to 400,000.
-Kenyan small businesses terminate their operations annually, most of them within their first year.
+Lack of mentorship, eating into their capital, mismanagement and poor strategy implementation are just some of the causes of business failure for start-ups.
+Statistics show that close to 400,000 Kenyan small businesses terminate their operations annually, most of them within their first year.

 With this in mind, Credit Bank has taken up the responsibility to help SMEs to achieve their growth and still remain sustainable in their operations, through a unique forum known as the “Entrepreneurs Hub.”
-Credit Bank is a privately owned financial institution in Kenya with over 30 years’ experience in the Business and more so SME Sector.
+Credit Bank is a privately owned financial institution in Kenya with over 30 years’ experience in the Business and more so in the SME Sector.

 The Entrepreneurs Hub seeks to draw business leaders from a wide array of industries for purposes of growth and mentorship engagements.
 Its main intention is to fill the gap that exists for entrepreneurs today; of all the information sources that exist in today’s digital world, which trusted source do I work with as an entrepreneur?
-Thus Credit Bank comes in to bring together subject matter experts and experienced business leaders for all to learn.
+Thus, Credit Bank comes in to bring together subject matter experts and experienced business leaders for all to learn.

 I was able to catch up with, Pamela Mutembei, Credit Bank’s Head of Sales and she shared with me what the hub is about and how entrepreneurs can benefit from it.